Migrations

 will log all queries

-- can add debug breakpoints in migration files
+- Debug breakpoints can be added in migration files

 Caveats